KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/great_lineage_of_light.md

 * The courage to love where love seems impossible
 * The revelation that the Kingdom is within

-Role in your synthesis
+Role in the universal narrative

-In your metaphysical model, Jesus is:
+In the metaphysical architecture of awakening, Jesus is:

-The harmonic of Heart-Kohärenz, the field that turns inner water into light.
+The harmonic of Heart-Coherence, the field that turns inner water into light.
 He embodies the teaching that
 every being is already one with Source.